smthemex/ComfyUI_CSGO_Wrapper/README.md

 |             ├── tokenizer_config.json
 |             ├── vocab.txt
 ```
-or change prompt input using any other LL.
+or change prompt input using any other LLM.

 4 Example
 ----